DomainDemo: a dataset of domain-sharing activities among different demographic groups on Twitter: Background Summary

 In addition to the count statistics, we introduce five derived metrics that quantify how the demographics (age, gender, race, political affiliation, and geolocation) of users sharing a particular domain differ from that of the baseline.
 These metrics have specific interpretations that are useful for various research questions.
 For instance, the geolocation of the users allows us to measure the domains' localness, i.e., the extent to which the sharing of a particular domain is geographically localized.
 Together with the user-sharing behavior data, the localness metric enables researchers to quantify the changing landscape of the local news industry.
 As a fundamental component of the U.S. democratic process, local news is uniquely positioned to report on local affairs and elections~\citep{martin2019local,moskowitz2021local}, but faces a declining trend over the years~\citep{hayes2018decline,abernathy2018expanding}.
 Similarly, the user party affiliation in \name{} allows us to measure the audience partisanship of different domains.
 This metric can serve as a proxy for the political leaning of the domains, crucial for understanding online political discourse~\citep{bakshy2015exposure,robertson2023users}.
 Our derived metrics demonstrate strong alignment with established measures of localness and political leaning while significantly expanding coverage to over 129,000 domains---over ten times the number of domains in existing datasets.
 The metrics also uncover subtle variations in sharing patterns that previous binary or one-dimensional categorization schemes could not capture.

-Furthermore, our dataset enables researchers to analyze how domain-sharing behaviors have evolved across an 11-year period.
+Due to the difficulty of obtaining data from social media, especially Twitter, in the post-API era~\citep{murtfeldt2024riptwitterapieulogy}, replicating our efforts is challenging.
+Even if access to Twitter data were to become available in the future, the platform itself has undergone significant changes.
+These factors make our dataset a unique and valuable contribution to the research community, as it provides a comprehensive view of domain-sharing behaviors across an 11-year period.